IBM/secure-bitcoin-wallet/README.md

 The *WALLET_VOLUME* and *PORT* should be a unique wallet volume name and port number, respectively, on the host.

 ### How to encrypt the wallet (optional)
-The *ZHSM* specifies the hostname of an ep11 server to use ZHSM.
+The *ZHSM* specifies the hostname of an HPCS instance.
 If this is not set, a default software AES is used.
+Current code supports only an on-prem version of HPCS.

 ```
 $ WALLET_NAME=<wallet-name> (e.g. alice)